cuixuejiao/twip/README.md

 ### Docker Cloud
 Building on the concepts of the toolbox, Docker recently released a platform that wraps up the all of this up with a easy to use web user interface.
-[Docker Cloud](https://cloud.docker.com/dashboard/onboarding) further simplifes the use of the docker toolchain by allowing users to manage, deploy and scale their applications in any environment.
+[Docker Cloud](https://cloud.docker.com/dashboard/onboarding) further simplifies the use of the docker toolchain by allowing users to manage, deploy and scale their applications in any environment.
 The tools provision engines installed software into nodes, creating dockerized node clusters.
 Native integration with the Hub to pull images, build, launch, monitor and scale are provided.